-Building Systems: 25 years Interior Construction: 25 years 4.
-U. T. Austin: Energy Engineering Building - Amendment of the current Capital Improvement Program to increase the total project cost; approval of design development; and appropriation of funds and authorization of expenditure
+4. U. T. Austin: Energy Engineering Building - Amendment of the current Capital Improvement Program to increase the total project cost; approval of design development; and appropriation of funds and authorization of expenditure

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Business Affairs, and the institutional president that the U. T. System Board of Regents approve the recommendations for the Energy Engineering Building project at The University of Texas at Austin as follows:
+The Board approved the recommendations for the Energy Engineering Building project at The University of Texas at Austin as follows: